Habib24083/Habib24083/README.md

 - 👋 Hi, I’m @HabibUllah
-- 👀 I’m interested in coputer Science(Data science,Graphic desigining,LOgo Designing,Digital Marketing)
+- 👀 I’m interested in coputer Science(Data science,Artificial intelligence,Machine Learning,Graphic desigining,,Digital Marketing)
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Artifical intelligence
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 Habib24083/Habib24083 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.